Women-of-DotNet/WODNworkshops/TextAdventureGame/README.md

 `Console.WriteLine();` is a method from the `System` library that, in this case, takes a *string* and then writes or prints that string to the console.

 ## What's a *string*?
 C# is what's known as a *strongly-typed* language.
 A *string* is a type.
 It means that the contents will be treated as text.
+These types are simple, meaning they have one value (they are often called *value types*).
-There are many types and you can create your own types, often called *models* or *classes*.
+There are many types and you can create your own more complex types, often called *object*,  *models*, or *classes* - depending on where they are used.

 Let's see if we can get input from the console.